GehDoc/vscode-textile-preview/README.md

 * Some helper functionalities, like link normalization and validation (may allow file:// protocol and absolute paths to images.
 Currently, http:// protocol, and path relative to Textile file are recognized).
 Look [here](./src/textileEngine.ts), and search for Disabled and FIXME;
 * Smart select;
 * [Notebook rendering](https://code.visualstudio.com/api/extension-guides/notebook).

+Waiting for a release of some VS Code internal APIs :
+- Support for file droping;

 ## Installation